fhooton/FoodMine/README.md

 # FoodMine

 FoodMine is a food database project from the [Barabasi Lab](https://www.barabasilab.com/) of the [Network Science Institute](https://www.networkscienceinstitute.org/).
-The objective of this project is to mine research litereature to uncover chemical contents in food.
+This project aims to expand the currently available information on the chemical contents of food using information mined from research literature.
 The code in this repository was used to generate the food pilots, plots, and other information in [FoodMine: Exploring Food Contents in Scientific Literature](https://www.biorxiv.org/content/10.1101/2019.12.17.880062v1) (Hooton, [Menichetti](https://www.barabasilab.com/people/giulia-menichetti), [Barabási](barabasilab.com/people/laszlo-barabasi)).
 Additionally, we have included the data from out initial experiments.

 > **FoodMine Abstract**
 >